 Want to know more about how to become a real estate agent in Utah?
 Here are the steps you’ll need to follow:

-1. Complete a Utah Real Estate Prelicensing Course
+1. Complete a 120-hour Prelicensing Course

-Time Commitment: 1-2 months
+- Time commitment: 1-2 months

 - Real estate brokerage and the law of agency